-Amid controversy, Dispo confirms Series A funding, high-profile advisors, and investors – TechCrunch
+Amid controversy, Dispo confirms Series A funding, high-profile advisors and investors – TechCrunch

 Now more than ever, Dispo is promoting the app as a mental health benefit, hoping to shift the tide away from manufactured perfectionism toward more authentic social media experiences.

-“A new era of start ups must emerge to end the scourge of big tech’s destruction of our political fabric and willful ignorance of its impact on body dysmorphia and mental health,” CEO Daniel Liss writes in a Substack post titled Dispo 2.0.
+“A new era of startups must emerge to end the scourge of big tech’s destruction of our political fabric and willful ignorance of its impact on body dysmorphia and mental health,” CEO Daniel Liss writes in a Substack post titled Dispo 2.0.
 “Imagine a world where Dispo is the social network of choice for every teen and college student in the world.
 How different a world would that be?”

 But, for an app that propelled to success off the fame of a YouTuber with a history of less than savory behavior, that messaging might fall flat.